-There is an entry fee for picking cherries of $6/person for people aged 13-60 and $4/ person over 60.
+There is an entry fee for picking cherries of $8/person for people aged 13-60 and $4/ person over 60.
 People over 80 and children under 13 are free.

 Your entry fee covers tasting while you pick.
-It also covers extra hand sanitiser and staffing to keep everything COVID safe, and to show you around, and the toilets and the sitting areas.
+It also covers extra hand sanitiser and staffing to keep everything COVID safe, and to show you around, and the toilets and sitting areas.
 It does not cover eating lots of cherries before you pay for them.
 There is no student discount, because students eat lots of cherries.

 In 2018 we had to introduce a $10 picking deposit on our two Premium Cherries.

-2 A New $10 Picking Deposit per adult for two premium cherries (Simone and Lapin Rows).
+2 A $10 Picking Deposit per adult for three premium cherries (Summit, Simone and Lapin Rows).

-We ask each Adult (aged 18 -80) to pre-pay a $10 deposit towards the cost of the premium cherries they pick.
+On busy days we ask each person (aged 13 -80) to pre-pay a $10 deposit towards the cost of the premium cherries they pick.
 This deposit is deducted from the total cost of cherries you pick.
 It means that you only have to pick about 800 gm of premium cherries and you have recovered one deposit.
-We will not ask you to pre-pay for your children under 18 – of course they can be with you.
+We will not ask you to pre-pay for your children under 13 – of course they can be with you.
 Many families find it easy to send one adult in to choose special cherries while the others have fun with the children in the delicious and easy pick rows.